Dargon789/kit/README.md

 2. `pnpm install`
 3. From the root folder, run `pnpm build` to build the packages OR optionally run `pnpm dev` in a separate terminal to develop in watch mode.
 4. From the root folder, run `pnpm dev:react` or `pnpm dev:next` to run the examples.
+If you want to run the examples in debug mode, run `pnpm debug:react`

 ## What to do next?